 "Laura Risk's fiddle is a revelation and achingly beautiful." - Ken Burns, Grammy-winning filmmaker

 I am currently enrolled in the PhD program in musicology at McGill University and have added a web page about my research interests.
-Now featured: my ongoing study of the diffusion of the chop through North Atlantic fiddling genres.
+Now featured: my recent study of the diffusion of the chop through North Atlantic fiddling genres.